oktalv/The-Future-of-Solar-Energy-AI-building-project-/README.md

-# Project Title

-The future of solar energy //
+# The future of solar energy
 Final project for the Building AI course

 ## Summary